derLesh/BetterSelf/README.md

 Press `CTRL + SHIFT + I` in your desktop client or in the browser.
 It will open the developer window for the discord page.
 Click on `Application`.

 ## Setup your user card
-COMMING SOON
+COMING SOON

 ## Get Message ID
 ##### This is important for **Reaction**
-1. COMMING SOON
+1. COMING SOON